idesignpbp/public-api-documentation/source/includes/_changelog.md

 ## 2021-04-02

 A lot of changes to [fabrics](#fabric-resources) API.
 Read through the resources and related calls carefully as the data structure has changed for fabrics.
-The most notable change is that in_stock, restock_date, last_stock_edit_date, and availability have been combined under a new attribute called factories as these statuses can be different depending on the factory being ordered from.
+The most notable change is that in_stock, restock_date, last_stock_edit_date, and readiness have been combined under a new attribute called factories as these statuses can be different depending on the factory being ordered from.

 Also, a new ability to see a collection of your favorite fabrics has been added to the [collection](#get-a-specific-collection) API.
 Simply pass `favorites` in place of `:id`.